Proving a De Facto Relationship

 How Do I Prove that I am Living With My Partner?

 The most common way to prove that you are living with your partner is to provide evidence that you share the same residential address - this is referred to as "cohabitation".

 Usual evidence to establish this would include:

-- Property ownership - eg title deed, rates notice, mortgage documents
+- Property lease or Property ownership (e.g. title deed, rates notice, mortgage documents)

 - Postal correspondence addressed to either or both of you at the same address